villelin/css_exercise/README.md

 # CSS Exercise - Image List

-1. Clone this repo to a folder of your choise `git clone https://github.com/ilkkamtk/imageList.git`
+1. Clone this repo to a folder of your choise `git clone https://github.com/ilkkamtk/imageList.git` or download as ZIP
 2. Edit css/main.css
   * The thumbnails (li elements) should form a grid
   * The title of the image (h3 element) should be on top of the thumbnails